 What are meningitis and septicaemia?

-Meningitis means inflammation of the lining around the brain and spinal cord.
-Septicaemia is blood poisoning.
-They can be caused by lots of different germs, mainly bacteria or viruses.
+Meningitis means swelling of the lining around the brain and spinal cord.
+Septicaemia is blood poisoning caused by the same germs.

 Am I at Risk?